 These days you can’t achieve the desired organic ranking without the use of proper image and media on your website.

 They also play an important role to convey the message fast to users which keeps them engaged to read your content.

 Inefficient usage of images and media would make your website look less interactive and fail to convey the right message to your audience, and make a poor first impression.

 If you fail to create a strong impression with a catchy heading and effectual image or video in the head section of your website, you may experience higher bounce rates which will directly impact your SEO endeavours.

 So it is crucial to optimise images for your website as well as SEO.
 We are the best SEO company in Melbourne and we will help you optimising your images and more with our team of highly experienced SEO professionals.
 Contact us today for more information.

 Image optimisation is the process of resizing and compressing images in the correct format without compromising its quality.
 It improves the page loading speed, enhances user experience and engagement and ensures higher rankings in Google search results.

 Both are equally important, and their joint implementation would help you achieve the best outcome.

-In this post, you’ll learn how tooptimise images for websites by implementing best image optimisation practices in unison with best website SEO considerations.
+In this post, you’ll learn how to optimise images for SEO by implementing best image optimisation practices in unison with the best website SEO considerations.